Boat Fuel Sending Units

-Swing arm fuel tank sending units are by far the most popular on the market today, but the new reed style is growing in popularity.
+Boat fuel sending units are by far the most popular on the market today, but a new reed style is growing in popularity.
 The swing arm style is less expensive and can be adjusted to fit most tanks.
-Moeller offer two size a 4 -12” model and for tanks up to 24”.
-These can be cut to fit for less than 12” or bolted together for 12 plus inches to get the desired tank depth.
-The reed style sending unit must be order in the proper length for a desired tank depth.
-This style is also a little more expensive, but more accurate when fuel sloshing occurs.
-The article below is for help if you having trouble with a swing arm style sender.
+Moeller offers two size a 4 -12” model and for tanks up to 24”.
+These can be cut to fit for less than 12” or bolted together for over 12 inches to achieve the desired tank depth.
+The reed style sending unit must be installed at the proper length for your desired tank depth.
+While this style is also a bit more expensive, it is more accurate when fuel sloshing occurs.
+The following information offers some guidance if you are having trouble with a swing arm style boat fuel sending unit.

 Fuel gauge not working?
 Is it the fuel tank sending unit or the gauge itself?
-Hers is a simple trick to check to see where the problem.
+Here is a simple trick to check to see where the problem is.

-• Disconnect the battery or turn off you battery switch if applicable.
+- Disconnect the battery or turn off your battery switch if applicable.
 The sender is held in place by 5 machine screws.

-• Reinstall your new sender with gasket, again make sure the arm swings in the proper direction.
+- Reinstall your new sender with a gasket, again make sure the arm swings in the proper direction.
 Install your 5 screws torque tight, reconnect the wires, and reconnect the battery.